 How to find work:

 - Relief Web is probably the best search engine for jobs in the Congo.
-Others include Inspira, UN Jobs, Idealist and Devex.
+Others include Inspira, UN Jobs, Idealist, Devex, Media Congo, UN Global Marketplace, and Radio Okapi.

 - If you want to work for the UN peacekeeping mission in Congo, see their vacancies here.